 Your application is a summary of what you would like us to know about your skills and experience, relevant to the position you are applying for.
-The information in your application will be used to determine whether or not you are short-listed for an interview.
+The information in your application will be used to determine whether you are short-listed for an interview.

 The following information is provided to assist you in preparing your application.